hbctraining/variant_analysis/lessons/09_variant_calling.md

 This course is going to focus on analyzing somatic SNPs, so we are going to use `MuTect2`.

-## `MuTect2`
+## MuTect2

 ### Basic workflow

-When using `MuTect2` will first re-evaluate the alignments of the normal and tumor samples and create "active regions" that appear to need a local re-assembly.
+When using `MuTect2`, we will first re-evaluate the alignments of the normal and tumor samples and create "active regions" that appear to need a local re-assembly.
 During this process of local re-assembly the tumor sample's reads are interrogated to a higher degree for their quality than the normal samples and a *de Bruijn* graph of the region is created with an assembler.
 From here, most likely haplotypes are assembled and variants are called from these haplotypes.
-Let's start writing out a new `sbatch` submission script for MuTect2`:
+Let's start writing out a new `sbatch` submission script for `MuTect2`:

 ```
 cd ~/variant_calling/scripts/